JiHaripriya/ES6-Works/README.md

 9. Reduce 5 points for teams in group 3 into a new array
 10. Print the names of all teams separated by a coma
 11. Check if all teams have points greater than 10
-12. Remove keys “awayJerseyColour” and “captain” and print them as well as the remaining details as an object without mutating. const manU =
+12. Remove keys “awayJerseyColour” and “captain” and print them as well as the remaining details as an object without mutating: const manU =
     {
         name: "Manchester United",